esphome/esphome-docs/components/esp32_ble_tracker.rst

 ``esp32_ble_tracker.start_scan`` Action
 ************************************************

-Start a single Bluetooth scan.
+Start a Bluetooth scan.
 If there is a scan already in progress, then the action is ignored.
-This should be used with continuous set to false.

 .. code-block:: yaml